IHE/RAD.IMR/input/pagecontent/volume-1.md

 ##### Organizational Context

-A DiagnosticReport references organizational level resources such as `Patient`, `Organization`, `Practitioner` and `PractitionerRole`. *TODO: State which system(s) are responsible for these resources*.
-Therefore, it is a prerequisite that these organizational resources already exist prior to the creation of DiagnosticReport resource.
-Then a Report Creator will only reference these organizational resources during report creation.
+In additional to the imaging procedure context and the report content, a report also captures organizational context such as the patient which is the subject of the report, which organization is responsible for the report, and who is responsible for the report content.
+Generally the EMR manages the patient records, the organization structure and the pool of practitioners available.

-TODO: Deployment prerequisite to have these organizational context
+A DiagnosticReport references organizational level resources such as `Patient`, `Organization`, `Practitioner` and `PractitionerRole`.
+Since these organization context exist prior to the report being created and are managed by systems other than the reporting system, it is a prerequisite that these organizational resources already exist prior to the creation of DiagnosticReport resource.
+As a result, a Report Creator will only reference these organizational resources during report creation.

 #### 1:52.4.1.7 Referenced FHIR Resource vs Contained FHIR Resource